estebanbecker/Parallel-computing-UPC/README.md

 ## First UPC program

-To create the first UPC version we spread the work between all the threads and optimize the data blocksize.
+To create the first UPC version, we spread the work between all the threads and optimize the data blocksize.

 ``` c